blackmarkt/Udacity-ML/capstone_proposal_template.md

 ### Solution Statement

 In order to solve the problem(s) proposed above we must test various macro economic variables that may exhibit some colinearity with the price of Bitcoin.
-We will first look at assets or variables that would intuitively be correlated to the price of bitcoin like other alternative stores of money (i.e. gold) to currencies (i.e. USD) to monetary indicators like M2 Money supply.
+We will first look at assets or variables that would intuitively be correlated to the price of bitcoin like other alternative stores of money (i.e. gold) to currencies (i.e. USD) to monetary indicators like "total assets" owned by the individual Central Banks of the developed world and the collective "total assets" by all 3.
 Once we have settled on a set of independent variables we can then train various models and test our model(s) on cross validated datasets.
-At the end of the day our model will be evaluated on it's ability to perform better than the 50/50 "coin flip" benchmark.
+At the end of the day our model will be evaluated on their f-beta score.

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_